-- Learning Support Assistants work in class to support SEN Support and pupils with a statement (support at "arm's length" to foster independent learning skills not dependency) - Children may be taught specific skills in small groups or on a one to one basis outside of the classroom by a Learning Support Assistant.
-This may include pre teaching vocabulary or concepts and overlearning in order to access quality first teaching. - Children may be withdrawn from their classes to work in small groups with the class teacher, SENDCo or an LSA on a regular basis.
+• Learning Support Assistants work in class to support SEN Support and pupils with a statement (support at "arm's length" to foster independent learning skills not dependency)

+• Children may be taught specific skills in small groups or on a one to one basis outside of the classroom by a Learning Support Assistant.
+This may include pre teaching vocabulary or concepts and overlearning in order to access quality first teaching.

+• Children may be withdrawn from their classes to work in small groups with the class teacher, SENDCo or an LSA on a regular basis.
 Some children may be withdrawn to work with an external agency such as a speech and language therapist or the pupil referral unit.
-External provision is followed up by school teachers and/or LSAs. - This withdrawal is carefully timetabled and regularly monitored to ensure children continue to receive a balanced curriculum as far as reasonably possible. - Children with a statement for SEN or EHC Plan are regularly supported by specialist teachers from Buckinghamshire's specialist teaching service through interventions such as direct teaching, in-class support, counselling, and needs assessment.
+External provision is followed up by school teachers and/or LSAs.

+• Withdrawal from lessons is carefully timetabled and regularly monitored to ensure children continue to receive a balanced curriculum as far as reasonably possible.

+• Children with an EHC Plan maybe regularly supported by specialist teachers from Buckinghamshire's specialist teaching service through interventions such as direct teaching, in-class support, counselling, and needs assessment.
 Specialist teacher support is reinforced by school staff.

-The school also has access to an educational psychologist and a SEN Officer from County.
+The school also has access to an educational psychologist and an Education, Health and Care Coordinator (EHCCO) from County.
 They are able to provide advice and guidance on issues related to curriculum provision, gender issues, early years provision, as well assisting in the identification and assessment of individual pupil needs.